marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 standard library (which is probably the only standard lib of popular programming languages that fits in a [commented book of 500 pages](https://www.google.com/search?q=C+standard+library+P.J+Plauger)...).
-Otherwise, nothing can be built with the platform.
+Otherwise, nothing can run in the platform.
 So I'm hoping this bet will pay off.